bigskysoftware/missing/www/pages/index.md

  - <https://github.com/chapmandu/cfwheels-htmx-crud>
  - <https://www.davidaflood.com>

-Missing.css is a notch on the complexity slider that's just right for small projects and personal sites where classless CSS is not enough, Tailwind is too much and Bootstrap just doesn't have the right vibe.
+Missing.css is a notch on the complexity slider that's just right for small projects and personal sites where
+    classless CSS is not enough,
+    Tailwind is too much, and
+    Bootstrap just doesn't have the right vibe.

 We also have a [JavaScript library](/docs/js) and a [Prism](https://prismjs.com) syntax theme.